-Raised bed garden ideas make great vegetable garden containers in larger spaces – the benefit being that you can have them made to fit your space, however large or small, and at a height that suits.
+Raised garden beds are a great choice for vegetable garden container ideas – the main benefit being that you can learn how to build a raised garden bed so that it will fit your space, however large or small, and at a height that suits.

 ‘I like Corten steel for its durability and capacity to be bent or folded into unusual shapes.
 The deep rust color is also attractive and looks good with other materials such as buff-colored gravel or paving.’

 Not everyone has the budget for Corten steel though.
 ‘Mild steel is a good alternative,’ suggests Tom.
 ‘It’s not as long lasting, but will still outlive timber.’

 If you do choose timber, use untreated wood to avoid contamination of any edible plants.
 Untreated oak sleepers are a good option, or more affordable thermo-treated pine.